Dawson County Sheriff's Office

 Responsibilities of a patrol officer include, but are not limited to, the enforcement of all local ordinances, state laws, and federal laws.
 This includes the enforcement of traffic law.
 With the enforcement of these laws, patrol officers must complete written reports, testify in court, apprehend subjects, possibility of physical confrontation(s), care and custody of apprehended subjects, traffic and crowd control, emergency driving, etc.

-Those interested in obtaining additional information may do so by contacting Human Resources Director Amy Greene.
+Those interested in obtaining additional information may do so by contacting Human Resources Director Donna Blanton.
 Applicants can download an application from the "Employment Opportunities" page or pick up an application in person at the Dawson County Sheriff's Office.

 Uniform Patrol Division - Position Description